SpeerLab/Aligned-data-analysis/README.md

 The files here are similar to '2_Synapse', it pair clusters in the red channel to the blue channel and further find green clusters that are paired with these two.
 Run 'Identify_Synapse_V.m' - 'Add_to_V.m' - 'Identify_Synpase_pairing.m' - 'Synapse_Divide_Add_to.m' - 'Synapse_Divide.m' - 'Synapse_Divide_G_add_to.m' - 'Synapse_divide_G.m'.

+4_CTB:
+Similar to the previous files but for CTB cluster processing.

 Use 'Render_cluster.m' to render connected components as images.